Teiki Mathieu Baillan surfing a self-made Alaia surfboard in Lances Left, Mentawaï, Indonesia. Photo by C. Naslain, 2009.

 General

-Autor: Anónimo Colaboradores (2) ¡Ellos han hecho surf en este spot!
-(3)
+Autor: Anónimo Colaboradores (3)

 Alnes lighthouse |